 ---|---|---|

-Imaging | Structural MRI, resting state fMRI, DTI, PET, CSM, CT | DICOM, NIFTI, NII, MGZ |
+Imaging | Structural MRI, resting state fMRI, DTI, PET, CSM, CT, ultrasound | DICOM, NIFTI, NII, MGZ |

 Clinical Data | Symptoms, vitals, patient history, medical history, cognitive assessments, demographic, geolocation | Python scripts, R, C code, Excel, CSV, NPY* |